pokemon-GA/scarlet-queen/README.md

 Contains the logic for selecting individuals for the next generation.

 - modules
-  - `ramdom`: enables the random selection.
+  - `random`: enables the random selection.
   - `roulette`: enables the roulette selection.
   - `tournament`: enables the tournament selection.